 Early maturing 5-6 pound fruits with light green, striped rinds and crisp, sugary, bright orange flesh.
 Produces few seeds.

-How to Plant WATERMELON Seeds
+How to Plant Watermelon Seeds

-Or, direct sow into prepared seed beds after all danger of frost, 6 inches apart in rows 4-6 feet apart depending on the variety.
+Sow seed in cell packs or flats, 3-4 weeks before the last frost.
+Kept at 75-85°F., germination averages 7-14 days.
+Or, direct sow into prepared seed beds after all danger of frost, 6″ apart in rows 4-6′ apart depending on the variety.
+Thin to 2′ apart.